-Policy LU-3.7: Pursue reducing or removing minimum vehicle parking requirements in: walkable areas with convenient shops, services and good transit service; and for residential uses, including low-density, middle-housing, and stacked dwelling unit housing types.
+Policy LU-3.6: Pursue reducing or removing minimum vehicle parking requirements in and near Urban Growth Centers and neighborhood centers; and for residential uses, including low-density, middle-housing, and stacked dwelling unit housing types.

 Unused parking is an inefficient use of land and imposes significant additional costs on residents and businesses.
 Where people have viable alternatives to car ownership and lower parking needs are demonstrated, new development should not be required to build more parking supply than the actual demand.
 Additionally, parking is expensive to build and can require use of materials with high environmental impacts.
 Reduced or eliminated parking requirements can help reduce the cost of construction and, as a result, help enable future housing and/or jobs production through new development.